TommasoMoro03/hack-nation/README.md

 - `GET /api/v1/documents/files` - Get all processed files
 - `GET /api/v1/documents/files/company/{company}` - Get files by company
 - `GET /api/v1/documents/files/year/{year}` - Get files by year

+### RAG response
+- `POST /api/v1/answering/query` - Ask a question using RAG (Retrieval-Augmented Generation) with uploaded documents

+### Smart Integration
+- `POST /api/v1/smart-query/smart-query` -
+This is the main endpoint, the one that actually is called when the user asks a question in the chat interface.
+It uses agentic logic to determine the best pipeline to be used.

+The following endpoints have been developed for testing but in practice are not used in the application.
+- `GET /api/v1/smart-query/finance/stock/{symbol}` - Get stock data for a given company
+- `GET /api/v1/smart-query/finance/market-summary` - Get market summary data

 ## 💡 Usage